stamatelou/Machine-Learning-AndrewNg-SOLUTIONS/README.md

 # Machine-Learning-AndrewNg-SOLUTIONS
-All the solutions from the programming assignments of the Machine Learning Course in Coursera taught by Andrew NG, Professor of Stanford University
+Content from the Machine Learning Course in Coursera taught by Andrew Ng, Professor of Stanford University

+· Solutions of the programming assignments <br>
+· Lectures notes <br>
+· Personal summary <br>